alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 - A Microsoft Entra user account.
 If you don't already have one, you can [Create an account for free][create-acount].
 - One of the following roles: User Administrator, or Group Administrator.
-- Microsoft Entra PowerShell SDK installed.
-Follow the [Install the Microsoft Entra PowerShell SDK][installation] guide to install the SDK.
+- Microsoft Entra PowerShell module installed.
+Follow the [Install the Microsoft Entra PowerShell module][installation] guide to install the module.

 You can access a user's information and manage their data on their behalf or as an app with its own identity.